logicx24/logicx24.github.io/_posts/2015-07-25-fuckin-search-engines-how-do-they-work.md

 First, however, we have to parse and tokenize (split into words) our corpus of documents.
 We'll do this as follows: for every document we want to add to our index, we'll remove all punctuation and split it on whitespace, and create a temporary hashtable that maps filenames to their list of tokens.
 We'll repeatedly transform this hashtable until we reach the final inverted index I described above (well, with one extra complication, but I'll explain this).
 Here's the code to do the initial text filtering:

-	def process_files(self):
+	def process_files(filenames):
 		file_to_terms = {}
-		for file in self.filenames:
+		for file in filenames:
 			pattern = re.compile('[\W_]+')
 			file_to_terms[file] = open(file, 'r').read().lower();
 			file_to_terms[file] = pattern.sub(' ',file_to_terms[file])